aCuria/aCuria.github.io/content/docs/MF Item Build/FS Build.md

 ![](/StatMods/StatModsAdaptiveForceIcon.png)
 ![](/StatMods/StatModsHealthScalingIcon.png)

+## Dematerializer
 ![](/Styles/Inspiration/MinionDematerializer/MinionDematerializer.png)

-Dematerializer is an interesting alternative.
-This rune allows us to more easily kill a full health minion with aa > q, for Q2 crits.
-It also lets us one shot the ranged minions earlier in the game.
+This is an interesting alternative because farming is more difficult without Kraken (noonquiver) & Alacrity, which we had in previous seasons.
+We want to be able to:
+- 100-0 a ranged minion with aa > q in lane.
+This makes landing Q2 easier.
+- One shot ranged minions with aa mid game
+- Kill 2 melee minions with Q > AA > AA (procs love tap 2x on each minion)

+I think we need one stack each on ranged and melee minions, but I am not sure what is the best way to use the 3rd stack yet (probably ranged minion)

 ## Summoners
 Some combination of Ghost, Flash, Exhaust.
 If they have skillshot CC (lux, ashe, blitz) then flash is necessary.